 - listtex - a useful command for creating summary statistics tables from STATA .dta files and writing them to .tex files.

 - estout - great suite of commands for creating tables of estimation results in STATA and exporting them to .tex files.

-Mapping in STATA
+Maps in STATA

 GIS in Python